Suor/CommentsAwareEnter/README.md

 # Comments Aware Enter for Sublime Text 2/3

 Hitting `Enter` in line comments will insert a proper indented comment marker for you.
+This plugin is for **line comments only**, so it doesn't work with block ones.

 ## Thats cool, but can I use `smth + Enter` instead?